AnastaciaVolkova/Tetris/README.md

 # Tetris
-Capstone project for Udacity CppND
+Capstone project for Udacity Nanodegree program [CppND](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).Project implements the game [Tetris](https://en.wikipedia.org/wiki/Tetris).
+##Gameplay
+Player should place the falling figures in a way that the pile on the bottom has as less as possible empty cells.
+When line in the pile has no empty cells, it is deleted.
+Player can rotate figures, accelerate their fall.
+Player fails, when at least one figure exaggerates the game field on the top.
+For one deleted line player receives 10 scores, for two deleted at once lines - 40, three - 80,  four - 160.
-## Dependencies for Running Locally
+# Dependencies for Running Locally
 - cmake >= 3.16.7
   - All OSes: [click here for installation instructions](https://cmake.org/install/)
 - make >= 4.1